08 May Be where your feet are...

 Right here, right now, in this moment, you’re okay.

 Being present is the essence of being mindful – we’re paying attention in the moment.
 To do this, we need to get in touch with our senses and our surroundings.
-Here are three different methods to try; feel free to share yours.
+Here are five different methods to try; feel free to share yours.

 Bring your attention to your breath.
 Notice where you feel it, maybe the air moving past your nostrils or your tummy rising and falling.
 Without trying to control it or judge it, just observe it with curiosity.
 Notice the temperature of the air, the depth of the breath, the pause at the top and the bottom of the breath.
+Allow your body to do what it does naturally.

 2. Engage your senses